andikanadi99/Ascend/README.md

 ---

 ## Description
 Ascento is designed to help you build consistency and confidence by turning good intentions into steady progress.
-With intuitive planning tools and habit tracking, Ascend keeps your priorities visible and your growth measurable.
+With intuitive planning tools and habit tracking, Ascento keeps your priorities visible and your growth measurable.

 ---